Skip to main content

 +-- manifest.yaml

-The --data flag can be used to recursively load all *.rego, *.json, and *.yaml files under the specified directory.
+The –data flag can be used to recursively load ALL *.rego, *.json, and *.yaml files under the specified directory.

-When optimization is enabled the eval command generates a bundle from the files provided with either the --bundle or --data flag.
-This bundle is semantically equivalent to the input files, however the structure of the files in the bundle may have been changed by rewriting, inlining, pruning, or other operations.
-This resulting optimized bundle is used to evaluate the query.
-If optimization is enabled at least one entrypoint must be supplied, either through the -e option, or through entrypoint metadata annotations.
+The -O flag controls the optimization level.
+By default, optimization is disabled (-O=0).
+When optimization is enabled the ‘eval’ command generates a bundle from the files provided with either the –bundle or –data flag.
+This bundle is semantically equivalent to the input files however the structure of the files in the bundle may have been changed by rewriting, inlining, pruning, etc. This resulting optimized bundle is used to evaluate the query.
+If optimization is enabled at least one entrypoint must be supplied, either via the -e option, or via entrypoint metadata annotations.

 Output Formats

-Set the output format with the --format flag.
+Set the output format with the –format flag.

 --format=json : output raw query results as JSON